 How to choose the most suitable solicitor or legal firm to pursue a civil claim:

 There are two organisations which represent specialist personal injury solicitors and they provide lists of their members on their websites.
 They are the Association of Personal Injury Lawyers (APIL) and the Motor Accident Solicitors Society (MASS).
+The European equivalent is the Pan European Organisation of Personal Injury Lawyers (PEOPIL).

-Brake additionally receives funding (of £15,000 each) towards its road crash helpline from the four specialist solicitor firms listed below.
+Brake additionally receives funding (of £15,000 each) towards its road crash helpline from the five specialist solicitor firms listed below.
 These firms are all APIL and MASS members.
 In addition, these firms have agreed to our Solicitor Code of Conduct for supporting road crash victims.

 If you would like to seek advice from one of Brake’s legal commercial helpline sponsors their details are listed below (in alphabetical order).
 These firms operate independently of Brake and if you choose to instruct one of these firms they should always act in your best interests, and according to our Code of Conduct.
 Our relationship with them does not affect the advice they would give you, which should always be impartial and confidential.
 Nor does it affect the support provided by Brake’s helpline, whether or not you decide to instruct a firm that financially assists our charitable work supporting road crash victims.
 Information about your case would never be shared without your express permission.